 How often do people get the flu in the Netherlands?

 There are more cases of flu in some flu seasons than in others.
 The flu epidemic in 2014/2015 was the longest in 40 years, lasting for 21 weeks.
 The 2015/2016 flu epidemic lasted 11 weeks, while the 2016/2017 flu epidemic lasted 15 weeks.
 The long flu epidemic in 2017/2018 lasted 18 weeks, and the 2018/2019 flu epidemic ended after 14 weeks.
 The 2019/2020 flu epidemic was short and mild, lasting only three weeks (late January to mid-February 2020).
 A brief two-week resurgence of the flu epidemic in early March 2020 overlapped with the first two weeks of the COVID-19 epidemic.
-Last winter, there was no influenza epidemic.
-Currently, the flu epidemic of 2021/2022 has ended.
-Although during the epidemic, the number of cases with influenza-like illness consulting the GP remained relatively low (which is due to the COVID-19 pandemic a less useable source to define the influenza epidemic), the data of other influenza sources (laboratories, hospitals) led to the conclusion of an influenza epidemic in the Netherlands.
-After week 15 (12-19 April 2022), all influenza surveillance systems showed a declining flu trend and the influenza epidemic has now come to an end.
+In the 2020/2021 winter, there was no influenza epidemic.
+During the 2021/2022 winter season, the number of cases with influenza-like illness consulting the GP remained relatively low (which is due to the COVID-19 pandemic a less useable source to define the influenza epidemic), the data of other influenza sources (laboratories, hospitals) led to the conclusion of an influenza epidemic in the Netherlands in week 8 of 2022.
+After week 20 of 2022, all influenza surveillance systems showed a declining flu trend and the late influenza epidemic was ended.
+Currently, from week 50 of 2022 (12-18 December 2022) onwards, there is an influenza epidemic in the Netherlands.

 Source: NIVEL Primary Care Database.